kdachev97/Beer-Catalog-MUI-React/README.md

 ## About the project

 This is a next.js application that has product catalog page in 2 views - grid and table.
-It also features detail pages for each product.
+It also features detail pages for each pokemon.
 It has a user panel where the user can see some the details of his profile.

 You can see the project here: beer-catalog-six.vercel.app/